DaveMDS/python-efl/doc/elementary/genlist.rst

 children of the indicated parent item.

-To help inspect list items you can jump to the item at the top of the list with :py:attr:`Genlist.first_item` which will return the item pointer, and similarly :py:attr:`Genlist.last_item` gets the item at the end of the list.
+To help inspect list items you can jump to the item at the top of the list with :py:attr:`Genlist.first_item` which will return the first item, and similarly :py:attr:`Genlist.last_item` gets the item at the end of the list.
 :py:attr:`GenlistItem.next` and :py:attr:`GenlistItem.prev` get the next
 and previous items respectively relative to the indicated item.
 Using